pingcap/blog/tidb-devcon-2018-recap.md

 * Geo-Index (2018 Q4-2019 Q1)
 * Window function (2018 Q4)

 Last but not least, we want to thank all the attendees for braving the cold to participate in the first (but definitely not the last) TiDB DevCon, all the speakers from our customer companies to share their use cases and best practices, and all the amazing contributors to the vibrant and growing TiDB community.
-We know you have big hopes for 2018; we won’t let you down.
+We know you have big hopes for 2018; we won't let you down.

 ![DevCon 2018 group photo](media/group-photo.png)